MicrosoftDocs/win32-pr.de-de/desktop-src/TermServ/imsrdpclientnonscriptable5-disableconnectionbar.md

 ## <a name="property-value"></a>Eigenschaftswert

-Gibt den neuen Eigenschafts Wert an.
+Gibt den neuen Eigenschaftswert an.

 ## <a name="requirements"></a>Anforderungen